shinmendokkodo/java.notes/java.collection.linkedlist.md

 We can remove an element at a particular index by using the `remove(int index)` method.
 The index should be more than zero and less than the size of the `LinkedList`; otherwise, `IndexOutOfBoundsException` is thrown.

 ## Removing a particular element
-We can use the `remove(Object o)` method to remove a particular element from the LinkedList.
+We can use the `remove(Object o)` method to remove a particular element from the `LinkedList`.
 If there is more than one occurrence of a particular element, then the first occurrence is removed.
 If we want to remove the last occurrence of an element, the `removeLastOccurrence()` method can be used.

 ```java
 import java.util.LinkedList;

 public class LinkedListDemo {
 	public static void main(String args[]) {
 		LinkedList<Integer> linkedList = new LinkedList<>();